justyna-bodurka/patronage-rekru-1/README.md

 ## Remarks to project

-- due to not consistant image data, instead of using IMG tag with transformations, background-image has been used
 - as bundler is not available, css files are atomized and imported natively by the browser
 - JavaScript modules was not used and all script code has been grouped
 - One of demands in the task was to make list in 'center' of the page.
 Two views was introduced into application using "zmień widok" button in header.